levsero/test_embed/STYLE.md

 };
 ```

-For all optional (non-required) props, a default value must be supplied to the `defaultProps` static object literal:
+For all optional (non-required) props, a default value must be supplied to the `defaultProps` static object literal.

 ```javascript
 NewComponent.defaultProps = {